zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 16.1 #
+## What's new in v 16.2 #

+- Added Dirksimple logo
+- Added option to open displays menu on current category
+- Revamped media downloader for scraper
-- Fixed similar games vidoes not playing
+- Fixed scraped media download hanging
-- Fixed crash when exiting to desktop
+- Fixed scraping credential saving
-- Fixed scrape hanging on macOS
+- Fixed gameslist.xml import

 ## Emulator system identifier #